 Advanced Training in Healthcare Ethics

 The UW School of Medicine Department of Bioethics & Humanities offers a fee-based flexible distance learning program to provide advanced training in healthcare ethics.
-The Advanced Training in Healthcare Ethics provides students with foundational knowledge and skills to broaden their competency in patient cases, clinical ethics, and ethics consultation.
+The Advanced Training in Healthcare Ethics provides students with foundational knowledge and skills to broaden their competency in patient care, clinical ethics, and ethics consultation.

 - Program Director: Denise Dudzinski, PhD, MTS, Professor and Chair; Chief, UW Medicine Ethics Consultation Service

 - Guided by the American Society for Bioethics and Humanities’ Core Competencies for Healthcare Ethics Consultation